 No longer required for new residential construction builds

-When finishing or remodeling basements to create additional living space, builders must install egress windows in any basement room that is designated as a bedroom.
+When finishing or remodeling existing basements to create additional living space, builders must install egress windows in any basement room that is designated as a sleeping room.
 Egress windows are no longer required when basement finishing or remodeling is limited to laundry rooms, family rooms, exercise rooms, etc.